Eligibility requirements/application process

 - Commit to one three-hour shift per week for one semester (students) or six months (non-students)

-- Submit written documentation, from your healthcare provider, of your immunization records: vaccines required include chickenpox/varicella, MMR, and Tdap, as well as a negative Mantoux (tuberculosis) test within the past 12 months
+- Submit written documentation, from your healthcare provider, of your immunization records: vaccines required include chickenpox/varicella, MMR, Tdap, and flu (during influenza season), as well as a negative Mantoux (tuberculosis) test within the past 12 months

 - Complete a personal interview